tongace/tongace/README.md

 - 👋 Hi, I’m @tongace
 - 👀 I’m interested in ...
 Software Engineer, Frontend, Backend, Devops
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Everything about Software Engineer.

 <!---
 tongace/tongace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.